 On another hand, a self-hosted WordPress website can be fully customized.
 It means you can optimize every single page on your website for search engines as well as the audience.
 All factors influencing SEO can be managed with maximum efficiency.

-The 99% people want returns on their efforts that they put in creating a website.
-But, free WordPress.com sites do not allow you run any advertising campaign on your websites until you have reached 25,000 page views per month.
+99% of people want returns on their efforts that they put in creating a website.
+But, free WordPress.com sites do not allow you to run an advertising campaign on your websites until you have reached 25,000 page views per month.

-Even then, you have limited options of monetization by using the WordPress Ad Control feature, which has few features and allows a little control on the advertisements displayed on your website.
+Even then, you have limited options for monetization by using the WordPress Ad Control feature, which has few features and allows a little control over the advertisements displayed on your website.

 With a self-hosted WordPress, you are free to monetize your website on your terms or use ads in any way you like.
 You can place ads from Google AdSense and many other types of text-based, link-based, or display advertising anywhere you like on your site.

-This feature can offset your expenses you have spent on the domain+hosting, themes & plugins and any other resources.
+This feature can offset the expenses you have spent on the domain+hosting, themes & plugins, and any other resources.
 With self-hosted WordPress, you can build a more profitable website and earn a full-time income to make a living from it.

 A basic website or blog which has made with a subdomain on WordPress.com is completely free while self-hosted WordPress costs you a few bucks to start any website.
 You need to purchase a web hosting plan and custom domain to launch your website.